Adroiti/docs-for-code-review-tools/RuboCop/Style-StringLiteralsInInterpolation.md

-Pattern: String literals in interpolation
+Pattern: Malformed quotes in string interpolation

 Issue: -

 ## Description

 This cop checks that quotes inside the string interpolation match the configured preference.

 ### Example